derong97/automatic-depression-detector/README.md

 To predict whether the participant is depressed using interview transcripts and audio data.

 Due to non-disclosure, we will not be sharing the dataset.
 For more information, please refer to their [website](http://dcapswoz.ict.usc.edu).

-## Set up

-1. Download all the neccessary files from my [Google Drive](https://drive.google.com/drive/folders/1yuLqv8IrJNQr_JAuFyAlVaPYRA0ejydZ?usp=sharing).
-Only authorized members are allowed to perform this operation.
-2. Create `ellie/data` directory and copy the `Y_data.csv` file over.
-The file contains all the labeled data for every participant.
-3. Copy the `Transcript` folder into `ellie/preprocessing` directory.
-The folder contains all the transcript files from every participant.